jdiehl/holiday-de/README.md

 * `Fronleichnam`
 * `Buß- und Bettag`

+Note that in 2017 `Reformationstag` is a holiday in all states.

 To check which holidays are enabled for a state, call `setState()` and check the `holidays` object:

 ```